-Carefully unpack the tool and all loose items from the shipping container(s).
-Remove the protective coating from all unpainted surfaces.
+Carefully unpack the machine and all loose items from the shipping container(s).
+Remove the protective coating from all unpainted surfaces, especially on the bottom side of the bedways, the clamp plates under the headstock, the tool rest base, and the tailstock.
 This coating may be removed with a soft cloth moistened with kerosene (do not use acetone, gasoline or lacquer thinner for this purpose).
-After cleaning, cover the unpainted surfaces with a good quality paste wax.
+After cleaning, cover the top surface of the bed with a good quality paste wax.